elugens/hello-javascript/docs/general-javascript-questions/generators-advance-interation/async-iterators-generators.md

 <CloseAllAnswers />

-### What is a common use case for asynchronous iteration in JavaScript?
+### What are some popular applications for asynchronous iteration in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A common use for asynchronous iteration is when data is expected in an asynchronous behavior.
-The most common case is that the object needs to make a network request to deliver the next value.
-This is also a great way to handle controlled chunks of data to reduce the impact on resources.
+  <div><strong>Interview Response:</strong> When there is an asynchronous need to get data, asynchronous iteration typically gets utilized.
+The most common use case is that the object needs to make a network request to deliver the next value.
+This approach is also a great way to handle controlled chunks of data to reduce the impact on resources.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />